osgilliath/yet-another-windows-rice/README.md

 # yet-another-windows-rice
----

 The repo contains:
 - the softwares used in the rice
 - the config files (modified ones) of the programs
 - the settings changed in the programs
 - any extensions installed
+- install scripts
-- install scripts or official sites
+- github repos or official sites

+---

 ## programs-used
 _these are the softwares used in the rice_